Goally Penguin Logo with Sunglasses

 How much sleep do kids need by age?
 A father reads from a story book to his daughter as she falls asleep.

 Create custom routines with your own videos & pictures for every step.
 The steps come in small, bite-sized pieces to help your child learn the little fundamentals (like putting the toothpaste on their toothbrush!) to achieve bigger goals.
 And that’s just the beginning.
-Watch a tour of our apps below to learn how Goally can set your child up for success!
+See it in action:

 As a general rule, toddlers need 12-14 hours of sleep, preschoolers need 10-13 hours, school-aged children require 9-11 hours, and teenagers need about 8-10 hours of sleep per night.